Heating replacement field guide

 What to prepare before a furnace replacement estimate

-Bring the heating story
+Bring the heating history

 • Which rooms stay cold or take longest to heat.